Strain-tunable anomalous Hall effect in hexagonal MnTe: Summary and discussion

-It is important to contrast our results with previous experiments on the AHE of Mn$_3$Sn and Mn$_3$Pt, which reported a sign change of the AHE with in-plane uniaxial strain \cite{ikhlas2022piezomagnetic,Zuniga-Cespedes_2023}.
-First, while these compounds display a non-collinear magnetic configuration that hosts a multipolar moment similar to some altermagnets, they are not altermagnets \cite{WOS:001147635900001,Jungwirth2025symmetry}.
+It is important to contrast our results with previous work on Mn$_3$\textit{X} (\textit{X} = Sn, Ge, Pt), which reported a sign change of the AHE with in-plane uniaxial strain or hydrostatic pressure \cite{ikhlas2022piezomagnetic,Zuniga-Cespedes_2023,sukhanov2018gradual,reis2020pressure,singh2020pressure}.
+First, while these compounds display a non-collinear magnetic configuration that hosts a multipolar moment similar to $d$-wave altermagnets, they are not altermagnets \cite{WOS:001147635900001,Jungwirth2025symmetry}.
+In contrast, the collinear magnetic configuration of $\alpha$-MnTe corresponds to a $g$-wave altermagnet, whose symmetries are therefore distinct from both $d$-wave altermagnets and Mn$_3$\textit{X}.
 Second, Mn$_3$Sn has a giant piezomagnetic coefficient, which makes its net magnetization, which contributes to the AHE, very sensitive to strain.
-In contrast, using the reported piezomagnetic coefficient of $\alpha$-MnTe \cite{aoyamaPiezomagneticPropertiesAltermagnetic2024}, and estimating the stress applied in our sample to be 100 MPa, we obtain an induced FM moment of about $10^{-6} \mu_B$, much smaller than the measured FM moment of about $10^{-5} \mu_B$ of our unstrained sample [see inset of Fig.~\ref{fig:fig2}c].
+Specifically, at the critical strain value for which the sign-change of the AHE is observed in Mn$_3$Sn, a concomitant reversal of the net magnetization also takes place \cite{ikhlas2022piezomagnetic}, strongly supporting a scenario in which the strain-induced changes in the net magnetization are responsible for the strain-induced changes in the AHE.
+In contrast, using the reported piezomagnetic coefficient of $\alpha$-MnTe \cite{aoyamaPiezomag2024}, and estimating the stress applied in our sample to be 100 MPa, we obtain an induced FM moment of about $10^{-6} \mu_B$, much smaller than the measured FM moment of about $10^{-5} \mu_B$ of our unstrained sample [see inset of Fig.~\ref{fig:fig2}c].
 This is consistent with our elastocaloric observation that the largest strains used in our experiment are insufficient to modify $T_{\mathrm{AM}}$.
 Third, in Mn$_3$Sn, the Hall vector associated with the observed AHE is in the same plane of the non-collinear magnetic moments, whereas in our case it is perpendicular to the collinear moments.